Bruce A. Van Note, Commissioner

 Nina Fisher, Deputy Commissioner

-Nina Fisher was appointed by Commissioner Van Note as Deputy Commissioner in early February 2019.
+Nina Fisher was appointed Deputy Commissioner in February 2019.

-Nina is a native of Madawaska and is a 2002 graduate of the University of Southern Maine, with a B.S. in Political Science.
-She resides with her husband, Adam in Farmingdale.
-They have three children, Henry, Abbott, and Eloise.
+Nina is a native of Madawaska and a 2002 graduate of the University of Southern Maine.
+She has a degree in political science.
+Nina lives with her husband, Adam, in Farmingdale.
+They have three children: Henry, Abbott, and Eloise.

 Angela Hinkley, Administrative Assistant

 William Pulver, P.E., Chief Operating Officer

 Prior to becoming MaineDOT’s Chief Operating Officer in September 2018, Bill served as Director of Project Development and Deputy Chief Engineer beginning in 2013.
 His primary responsibilities were overseeing the management and delivery of MaineDOT’s statewide capital improvement program consisting of hundreds of highway, bridge, traffic and multimodal construction projects each year.
 Bill’s internal focus has included streamlining, innovative contracting, accelerating project delivery and establishing and measuring program delivery objectives and performance goals.

 Bill is in the 34th year of his career with MaineDOT, which began as a materials quality assurance inspector while he attended the University of Maine.
 Since that time, he has worked in a variety of areas and capacities throughout the department including: Assistant Director of Project Development, Director of the Property Office, Program Management in the Multimodal and Bridge Programs, Construction, Research and Development, Pavement Management, Capital Resource Management and Management Systems Development.